-Although the movies came out around 20 years apart they each do a superb job of showing the life of a professional baseball scout.
+Although the movies came out around 20 years apart, they each do a superb job of showing the life of a professional baseball scout.

-Throughout the history of baseball individuals have scoured the back roads of America looking for that hidden gem of a player that can be the missing piece of the puzzle for a team looking to have long term success.
+Throughout the history of baseball, individuals have scoured the back roads of America looking for that hidden gem of a player that can be the missing piece of the puzzle for a team looking to have long term success.

 Countless hours are spent by these scouts out on those back roads watching baseball games at Ballparks across the country trying to find players for their organization to draft.

-Both movies focus on the scouts dealing with pressure from their management to change with the times while struggling to hold on to the tried and true evaluation techniques that decades in the game have given them.
+Talent for the Game and Trouble with the Curve focus on the scouts dealing with pressure from their management to change with the times while struggling to hold on to the tried and true evaluation techniques that decades in the game have given them.

-Personally I prefer to think of baseball with the scouts as part of the game and not some area to be replaced by computers and spreadsheet.
+Personally, I prefer to think of baseball with the scouts as part of the game and not some area to be replaced by computers and spreadsheet.

-A few years back I attended a Baltimore Orioles Spring Training game at Ed Smith Stadium in Sarasota, FL and was seated in the “scout section.”
-Throughout the entire game I was entertained by stories from these rough around the edges baseball lifers and was given a firsthand look into a piece of the life of a scout.
+A few years back, I attended a Baltimore Orioles Spring Training game at Ed Smith Stadium in Sarasota, FL. and was seated in the “scout section.”
+Throughout the entire game, I was entertained by stories from these rough around the edges baseball lifers and was given a firsthand look into a piece of the life of a scout.

 Many of the stories from that game amongst the scouts cannot be repeated in a family column, but they showed insight into a brotherhood where there was a kinship among the nomadic brothers in arms despite the competitive nature that goes along with the job.